Lili Elbe – The First Known Transgender Female Artist

-Lili Elbe – born Einar Wegener – was a Danish landscape painter of the early 20th century who later in life became a transgender woman.
-She was married to Gerda Wegener, a successful art deco illustrator and painter known for her slightly erotic, yet secessionist style.
-Although Einar was likely born with Klinefelter Syndrome, her conscious journey towards femininity began while posing as a woman for her wife’s paintings.
+Lili Elbe – born Einar Wegener – was a Danish landscape painter of the early 20th century and the first known transgender woman in arts.
+She was married to Gerda Wegener, a successful Art Deco illustrator and painter known for her slightly erotic, yet Secessionist style.
+Although Elbe was likely born with Klinefelter Syndrome, her conscious journey towards femininity began while posing as a woman for her wife’s paintings.

 How Lili Elbe Was Created

 The couple married happily in 1904.
-They were not only lovers, but also best friends.
+They were not only lovers but also best friends.
 Gerda was fascinated with women and images of female beauty.
-As a result, she encouraged her husband to dress up as a woman and pose for her during the many years of their marriage.
+As a result, she encouraged Lili to dress up as a woman and pose for her during the many years of their marriage.

-Using the name Lili, the young man began to fall for his new personality.
-Her talented wife gained increasing recognition as an artist by depicting her husband’s feminine appearance in a style that became her own.
-Einar himself gave up painting for the latter part of his life.
-Instead, she became focused on his mismatched body and how to rectify it.
+Using the name Lili, the young person began to reveal her real personality.
+Her talented wife gained increasing recognition as an artist by depicting her Lili’s feminine appearance in a style that became her own.
+Lili herself gave up painting for the latter part of his life.
+Instead, she became focused on her mismatched body and how to rectify it.

-Long before her first operation, Einar – who had clearly become uncomfortable with his biological constraints – would regularly leave the house wearing dresses and a wig.
-Friends and acquaintances of the couple may have been justified in wondering why Gerda allowed and even encouraged her husband in his transsexual strivings, especially given the strict social norms against such freedoms at the time.
+Long before her first operation, Lili – who had clearly become uncomfortable with her biological constraints – would regularly leave the house wearing dresses and a wig.
+It could have been justified why friends and acquaintances of the couple were wondering why Gerda allowed and even encouraged Lili in her transsexual strivings, especially given the strict social norms against such freedoms at the time.
 The answer may lie at the root of speculation that Gerda herself was homosexual, and that this was the true motivation for the illustration of lesbian women and themes in her pieces.

 In 1912, the couple moved to Paris.
 While attending many balls and social gatherings, Gerda presented the effeminate Lili as her sister.
-Although Gerda’s career was blossoming, Einar was confused and unhappy.
-She described Lili as a: “thoughtless, flighty, very superficially-minded woman, prone to fits of weeping and barely able to speak in front of powerful men…”.
+Although Gerda’s career was blossoming, Lili was confused and unhappy.
+She described herself as a:

 A Happy-Unhappy Time

-Increasingly frustrated with her status, Einar sold many of her paintings.
-With the proceeds, she was able to finance a series of pioneering gender reassignment operations in Germany to transform his body.
+Increasingly frustrated with her status, Lili sold many of her paintings.
+With the proceeds, she was able to finance a series of pioneering gender reassignment operations in Germany to transform her body.
 By 1930, Lili Elbe had officially become a transgender woman.
 In that year, her marriage to Gerda was also annulled by the King of Denmark.